“The Raspberry Pi 4 is the most capable Pi ever made, and an awesome affordable PC.”

 This little machine is faster, more capable, and comes with a greater selection of features and oodles of optional extras.
 That includes up to 4GB of RAM — four times more than any Pi that came before.
 You can buy one now all by itself, as the original Pi was sold, or as part of the Desktop Kit, which contains everything you need to build a pint-sized desktop computer.
 It even comes with a mouse, keyboard, and beginner’s guide.

-One of the major reasons people love, is how affordable and customizable it is.
+One of the major reasons people love the Raspberry Pi and by extension, its latest iteration, is how affordable and customizable it is.
 If you have a project in mind, and already know your way around the Linux terminal, then you’ll be well suited to the standalone Pi 4.

 The Desktop Kit is designed with a different crowd in mind.
 It’s built for the layman like myself, who has only dabbled with Linux, and would be scared by the idea of sourcing an unbranded USB-C cablel.
 The kit comes with everything you need.
 That includes a beginner’s guide that is very well illustrated.
 It even shows you how to plug the HDMI cable(s) in.